Privacy of Health Information (HIPAA)

 7. Permissible Use and Disclosure of PHI

-- Disclosures to the Secretary of the U.S. Department of Health and Human Services.
+3. Disclosures to the Secretary.
 The 51²è¹Ý Office of General Counsel and Legal Affairs shall be consulted before any PHI is released pursuant to such requests.

-- Abuse, Neglect, or Domestic Violence.
+5. Abuse, Neglect, or Domestic Violence.
 PHI regarding victims of abuse, neglect, or domestic violence may be disclosed to a governmental authority authorized under state law to receive a report of abuse, neglect, or domestic violence.
 The 51²è¹Ý Office of Legal Affairs shall be consulted before any PHI is released pursuant to such requests.
+Before disclosing PHI potentially related to Reproductive Health Care for purposes of abuse, neglect or domestic violence, the 51²è¹Ý Office of Legal Affairs shall be consulted.

-- Health Oversight.
+6. Health Oversight.
 PHI may be disclosed to a health oversight agency so that government agencies can monitor or oversee the health care system and government benefit programs and be sure that certain health care entities are following regulatory programs or civil rights laws.
-The 51²è¹Ý Office of Legal Affairs shall be consulted before any PHI is released pursuant to such requests.
+Before using or disclosing PHI potentially related to Reproductive Health Care for purposes of Health Oversight, the Covered Component shall obtain attestation, as set forth in Appendix B, that the use or disclosure is not for Prohibited Investigation or Enforcement Activities relating to Reproductive Health Care.
+The 51²è¹Ý Office of Legal Affairs shall be consulted before any PHI is released pursuant to requests made on the basis of health oversight.

-- Judicial and Administrative Proceedings.
+7. Judicial and Administrative Proceedings.
 PHI may be disclosed in the course of a judicial and administrative proceeding including all court orders, subpoenas, discovery requests or other lawful process.
-Before disclosing PHI, the request must be reviewed and answered according to requirements in the HIPAA Privacy Rule.
-The 51²è¹Ý Office of Legal Affairs shall be consulted before any PHI is released pursuant to such requests.
+Before disclosing PHI, the request must be reviewed and answered according to requirements in the HIPAA Privacy Rule and the 51²è¹Ý Office of Legal Affairs shall be consulted.
+Before disclosing PHI potentially related to Reproductive Health Care in the course of a judicial or administrative proceeding, the Covered Component shall obtain attestation, as set forth in Appendix B, that the use or disclosure is not for Prohibited Investigation or Enforcement Activities relating to Reproductive Health Care.

-- To Law Enforcement.
+10. To Law Enforcement.
 In rare circumstances, PHI may be disclosed if federal or state law requires it for law enforcement purposes.
-The 51²è¹Ý Office of Legal Affairs shall be consulted before any PHI is released pursuant to such requests.
+Before disclosing PHI potentially related to Reproductive Health Care for law enforcement purposes, the Covered Component shall obtain attestation, as set forth in Appendix B, that the use or disclosure is not for Prohibited Investigation or Enforcement Activities relating to Reproductive Health Care.
+The 51²è¹Ý Office of Legal Affairs shall be consulted before any PHI is released pursuant to requests made on the basis of law enforcement purposes.

-- Other Uses and Disclosures Permitted in the Privacy Rule.
+11. Other Uses and Disclosures Permitted in the Privacy Rule.
 These uses and disclosures include disclosures to a coroner, medical examiner, or funeral director about a deceased person; to an organ procurement organization in limited circumstances; for workers’ compensation or other similar benefit programs; to the University’s benefit plan sponsor; to notify, or assist in the notification of, a family member, a personal representative of the Individual, or another person responsible for the care of the Individual of the individual’s location, general condition or death.
+Before disclosing PHI potentially related to Reproductive Health Care to coroners and medical examiners, the Covered Component shall obtain attestation, as set forth in Appendix B, that the use or disclosure is not for Prohibited Investigation or Enforcement Activities relating to Reproductive Health Care.
+The 51²è¹Ý Office of Legal Affairs shall be consulted before any PHI is released to coroners and medical examiners.

 8. Electronic & Fax Transmissions